 I had forgotten about that recipe when a friend asked me if I had ever tried a Burnt Basque Cheesecake, and all those delicious memories came back.
-Of course, I had to make one of these burnt cheesecakes, and it was even better than I remembered.

 The creamy texture of this light and flavorful Basque Burnt Cheesecake recipe is quite different from the dense traditional cheesecake we all know and love.
 But if you love cheesecake, you must try this recipe!